digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 `chmod 600 ~/.netrc`

-Check for Artifactory connectivity using `.netrc` credentials after populating the username and password.
+To check Artifactory is correctly using `.netrc` credentials after populating the username and password use the following `curl` command:

 ::